I-WOObin-I/Internship_Dynatrace/README.md

 - to launch app on docker run 'docker compose up' in projects root directory (you will need docker running on your machine)
+  - note: there is no image for api gateway like Nginx or Apache

 - to launch app lockaly you will need a Python enviroment with dependancies:
   - flask
   - requests